 Are you a tabletop miniature gamer?
 The battlefield you play on might be a dining room table, but it should be more.
 That’s where terrain pieces come into play.
 If you’re playing games like Warhammer 40k and looking for terrain ideas, all it takes is an online search.
 Images of beautiful wargaming terrain are everywhere.
-But, if you want to make your own wargaming terrain without breaking the bank or spending a lot of time, here are a few ways to do it.
+But, if you want to make your own wargaming terrain without breaking the bank or spending a lot of time, here are a few great ways to do it.

 How to Decide What Terrain to Make?